You probably know that there’s a bunch of ways to do Shopify marketing. That’s true. Reading about each one can take some time off your schedule.

 You can totally do affiliate marketing on Shopify.
 With a dedicated app, you can create affiliate programs, hire partners, and track affiliate sales.
 Check out this list of 10 top-rated affiliate apps for Shopify to see the best options.

 10. Promote Products in Blog Articles

 - Low-risk Shopify marketing strategy

-- Quality content improves your online store’s SEO and increases ranking on Google
+- Quality content improves your online store’s SEO and important Google ranking factor

 - Non-pushy product promotion that helps to show brand personality